KxSystems/docs/docs/wp/disaster-floods/index.md

 _Flooded Locations And Simulated Hydrographs Project (FLASH)_

 [FLASH](https://blog.nssl.noaa.gov/flash/) is a database containing information about flood events within the US.
 The main goal of the FLASH project was to improve the accuracy and timing when predicting these flash floods.
-The information used from this dataset is the time taken for a river to reach its peak height after a major rain event.
+The information used from this dataset was the time taken for a river to reach its peak height after a major rain event.

 _NOAA_

 [NOAA](https://www.noaa.gov/) is a US governmental agency for monitoring and preserving the climate and environment.
-This provides flood level thresholds for locations across the US.
-These thresholds consist of four warning stages and the river height for a given location that causes them to reach these levels.
-The four warning stages are
+This dataset provided flood level thresholds for locations across the US.
+These thresholds consisted of four warning stages and the river height for a given location that causes them to reach these levels.
+The four warning stages were

 Warning  |Meaning
 ---------|---------------